-Is an executor of an estate responsible for paying off credit card debt?
+Is the executor responsible for paying off credit card debt?

-When your mother dies, you’ll be required to make an inventory of her assets (the car) and her debts (the car loan and the credit card balance).
-Any assets must first be used to pay her creditors, with the order determined by state law.
-If her car loan is worth less than her car, for example, the car typically would be sold, the car loan paid off and any remaining equity used first to pay the costs of settling her estate and her funeral expenses.If there’s money left over, it would be used to pay as much as possible of the credit card balance (assuming there are no other debts that would take priority, such as federal or state tax debt).
+The executor is required to make an inventory of the deceased assets (the car) and debts (the car loan, the credit card balance, mortgage, etc).
+Any assets must first be used to pay creditors for outstanding debt, with the order determined by state law.
+If a car loan is worth less than the car, for example, the car typically would be sold, the car loan paid off and any remaining equity used first to pay the costs of settling the estate and funeral expenses.If there’s money left over, it would be used to pay as much as possible of the credit card balance (assuming there are no other debts that would take priority, such as federal or state tax debt).

 Where you might run into trouble is if you ignore your state’s laws, sell the car and pocket the difference or distribute it to other heirs.
 You also run into trouble by paying one creditor ahead of another in violation of state law.
 Because you can be held personally responsible for mistakes made in settling the estate, it would be smart to get an attorney’s help.

 For more information on what happens to debt after a person dies, read Debt After Death: Credit Card, Mortgage and Student Loan Debt.